NathanY3G/rp2040-pio-emulator/README.md

 1. Visualisation of square wave program using Jupyter Notebooks within the `examples/` directory.

-1. Example for the Pimoroni Blinkt! with Unit Test within the `examples/` directory.
+1. TDD example for the Pimoroni Blinkt! within the `examples/` directory.

 1. [pico-pio-examples](https://github.com/NathanY3G/pico-pio-examples)